Spixmaster/libvldmail/README.md

 ## Help me, please?

-I accept pull requests if they are related to adding RFC-compatibility.
+I accept pull requests (on Codeberg) or - even better - [Fossil patches](https://fossil-scm.org/home/doc/trunk/www/patchcmd.md) if they are related to adding RFC-compatibility.
 This library seems to be working as intended, but - just like every other software - there might be quirks which I have not come across yet.
 You are invited to list yourself as a contributor below this paragraph if you need your merits:

 ### Contributors